 1. Routine Lets You Control Your Day

-While life is full of unexpected circumstances, having a daily routine allows you to better manage your day instead of allowing your day to control you.
+While life is full of unexpected circumstances, having a daily routine allows you to better control your day rather than having it control you.
 You can take the wheel and decide what direction you’ll take from the moment you wake up until you go to bed.

-You can better handle the situations that arise throughout your day by committing to and sticking with your daily routine.
+You’ll be better equipped to handle daily situations by committing to and sticking with your daily routine.

 2. Routine Helps Prevent Stress

 Feeling stressed and overwhelmed by the demands of daily life?
 You’re not alone.
 According to one Gallup Poll survey, about 8 in 10 Americans are affected by stress.
 A whopping 79% of people polled reported that they feel stress sometimes or frequently throughout the day.

 If you’re a part of this stressed out group, sticking to a daily routine can help.
 Stress, anxiety and insomnia expert Dr. Steve Orma maintains that having a routine is excellent for stress management.

 “Create a set schedule for doing chores, work tasks, meetings, exercise, paying bills, and all the usual things you need to do,” Orma says.
 “Once this becomes your normal routine, it’s easier to accomplish everything because it becomes habit.”